 If you run a physical store, supporting QR code payments will boost the in-store shopping experience.
-Doing so will provide customers with more payment options, potentially influencing their buying decisions.
+It offers more payment options, potentially influencing their buying decisions.

 eCommerce Marketing Statistics

-Like the marketplaces, the eCommerce marketing sector has also been evolving over the past years.
-As such, creating on-point marketing campaigns is essential to remain relevant in this highly competitive market.
+The eCommerce marketing sector has evolved over the past years.
+Creating on-point marketing campaigns is essential to remain relevant in this highly competitive market.

-The following are eCommerce marketing stats to help you design the best campaign.
+The following are eCommerce statistics to help you design the best campaign.

 Live chat plays a significant role in the customer experience and contributes to user engagement.